nasa/ziggy/doc/user-manual/select-hpc.md

 #### When Your Jobs Time Out

 If you haven't set the parameters for remote execution correctly, it's possible that your HPC jobs will reach their wall time limits and exit while there are still subtasks waiting to be processed.
-If this happens, the task will go to state `ERROR` and P-state `Ac` (`ALGORITHM_COMPLETE`).
+If this happens, the current step will receive an `ERROR` prefix.
 What then?

 One option is to resubmit the task to PBS via the `Resubmit` option on the task menu (see the article [Re-run or Resume a Failed Task](rerun-task.md) for details).
 When you do this, Ziggy will automatically adjust the PBS request based on how many subtasks are left.
 That is, if 80% of subtasks ran successfully, on resubmit Ziggy will only ask for 20% as much compute capacity as it asked for the first time.